phan-t/cas-socialabs/_solutions/bootstrapping cloud init.rst

 Lab 05.
-Boostrapping with Cloud Init
+Bootstrapping Guest Configuration with cloud-init
 ***********************************

 Solution 01.
 Add a cloudConfig section to the yaml.